OperationDarkside/DotNetClone/README.md

 As mentioned above, I am not an experienced C++ developer, so the code is not optimized or anything.

-However, you are very welcome to check the code and point out bugs/impovements :-) If you want to contribute, message me on Twitter
+However, you are very welcome to check the code and point out bugs/impovements :-)

 **Serialization**